yomalley/Yolanda-s-Portfolio/README.md

-# 🌟 Yolanda O’Malley – AI & Data Engineering Portfolio
+# 🌟 Yolanda OMalley – AI & Data Engineering Portfolio

 Welcome to my portfolio!
 This repo serves as a **central hub** for my AI, Machine Learning, Data Engineering, and Generative AI projects.